nanolith/reading_list/README.md

 * ~~*Bind, Torture, Kill: The Inside Story of BTK, the Serial Killer Next Door* by Roy Wenzl, Tim Potter, L. Kelly, and Hurst Laviana~~
 * ~~*A History of India* by Michael H. Fisher and The Great Courses~~
 * *Midnight's Children* by Salman Rushdie
+* *Run, Hide, Repeat: A Memoir of a Fugitive Childhood* by Pauline Dakin

 Literature from Strand Quiz
 ---------------------------